brandon-gamble/drawing_machine/README.md

 I was inspired by the drawings of other plotting machines - so called harmonographs, lissagraphs, pintographs, mesmergraphs, and so on.
 I wanted a way to simulate these other drawing machines without having to derive all of their respective kinematics from scratch.

 In the fall of 2022, I was able to reframe my thinking of how to go about solving the kinematics of the 5BL in a way that expands to other linkages and drawing machines.
 What I realized is that parallel driven linkages have a common denominator in their kinematics: the two circle intersection (2CI) equation.
-For the 5BL, it is easy to find the locations of the intermediate joints by their angle and link lengths with simple trig.
+For the 5BL, it is easy to find the locations of the intermediate joints by their angle and link lengths with simple trigonometry.
 Using the intermediate joint coordinates as the centers of two circles and the floating link lengths as their radii, the 2CI equation is solved to find the location of the end effector.

 ![5bl](/assets/diagrams/5bl.png)

-Similarly, for a 4BL, the distal joint of the driving link is solved with simple trig.
+Similarly, for a 4BL, the distal joint of the driving link is solved with simple trigonometry.
 The end effector is found by solving the 2CI equation for circles centered at distal joint of the driving link and the fixed frame joint.

 ![4bl](/assets/diagrams/4bl.png)

 How are these related?
 Well, first note that the 2CI solver accepts four arguments: two circle centers and two radii.
 When solving for a joint location, the radii are always the link lengths on either side of the joint, and the circle centers are the locations of the neighboring joints.
-For the 5BL, the neighboring joints were both found with trig.
-For the 4BL, one neighboring joint was found with trig and one neighboring joint was fixed.
+For the 5BL, the neighboring joints were both found with trigonometry.
+For the 4BL, one neighboring joint was found with trigonometry and one neighboring joint was fixed.

 For the purpose of drawing curves, we vectorize the 2CI approach, first solving for all the locations of each neighbor joint during the time we are interested in.
 This array of points is passed to the 2CI solver to produce an array of all the corresponding locations of the joint of interest.
 What does this input array look like?
 For the 5BL, both input arrays describe points around a circle.
 For the 4BL, one input array is points around a circle and the other is a fixed point.